Medication Management Program

 A Program for Everyone

-Our Medication Program is not just for people going home following hospital stay—it is for anyone who requires help with their medication.
+Our Medication Program is not just for people going home following a hospital stay—it is for anyone who requires help with their medication in Danvers, Massachusetts.
 Physicians can make a referral for any of their patients who are having problems with compliance.
-This may include:
+This may include the following:

-• Patients on new medications—we educate on managing side effects as well as monitoring of vital signs and other body systems.
+- For patients on new medications—we educate them on managing side effects as well as monitoring vital signs and other body systems.

-• Seniors with a lot of medications who need help with teaching or filling pill-boxes.
+- For seniors with a lot of medications who need help with teaching or filling pill boxes.

-• Patients taking injectable meds (e.g. insulin) and cannot safely inject themselves.
-We can do teaching and/or administer the medication as needed.
+- For patients taking injectable medications (e.g. insulin) who cannot safely inject themselves— we can teach and/or administer the medication as needed.

-• Patients at high risk of overdose (e.g. due to Psychiatric condition) —we can provide a lockbox and administer the medication as needed.
+- For patients at high risk of overdose (e.g. due to psychiatric conditions) —we can provide a lockbox and administer the medication as needed.

-• Patients with reduced mental function – we also offer a lockbox and daily or as needed administration.
+- For patients with reduced mental function— we also offer a lockbox and daily or as-needed administration.

 Comprehensive Intake Process